Investing in original ideas and emerging talent

 Originals donates funding, facilities, equipment, mentoring, and training workshops to promising grassroots talent – from camera operators and editors to producers and directors.

-Our first £5k funding pot is now open for applications!
+Our first £5k funding pot is now closed for applications.

 / £5,000 funding is available.
 You can apply for it in part, or all of it.